hollance/TheKissOfShame/README.md

 Other things that can be improved in the code:

 - Embed the external image and sound files as binary data in the plug-in, to simplify the installation (no need to manually copy these resources).
+- pluginval succeeds but there is an assertion failure in juce_AudioSampleBuffer in `getRMSLevel`; I think this happens on mono inputs
 - Remove most of the compiler warnings.
 (I set the warning level high on purpose.)
 - Replace deprecated JUCE APIs with modern equivalents.
 - Use APVTS for the parameters so they can be automated.